Black Lawyers and Corporate and Commercial Practice: Some Unfinished Business of the Civil Rights Movement, 18 Howard Law Journal 685 (1975)

 Date of Authorship for this Version

 Baker, John T., "Black Lawyers and Corporate and Commercial Practice: Some Unfinished Business of the Civil Rights Movement" (1975).
 Faculty Scholarship Series.
-Paper 4115.
+4115.